SciML/SciMLSensitivity.jl/docs/src/neural_ode/neural_gde.md

 using GraphNeuralNetworks, DifferentialEquations
 using DiffEqFlux: NeuralODE
 using GraphNeuralNetworks.GNNGraphs: normalized_adjacency
-using Lux, Optimisers, Zygote, Random, ComponentArrays using Lux: AbstractExplicitLayer, glorot_normal, zeros32 import Lux: initialparameters, initialstates using DiffEqSensitivity
+using Lux, NNlib, Optimisers, Zygote, Random, ComponentArrays using Lux: AbstractExplicitLayer, glorot_normal, zeros32 import Lux: initialparameters, initialstates using DiffEqSensitivity